 Set within rolling countryside and charming towns – and the odd castle for an extra hit of extravagance – Devon’s festival scene is a wonderfully eclectic mix that has an event for every inclination.

-With festivals in Devon having been on a temporary hiatus for the last couple of years, they are back and bigger than ever for 2022!
+Festivals in Devon are back and bigger than ever for 2024!
 With a fantastic selection of family-friendly music festivals as well as celebrations of food, drink and literature, Devon’s lineup is looking dazzling and we cannot wait to glitter up and let our hair down.
-Get the wellies at the ready (because rain or shine, they’re a festival staple), here are some of the best festivals in Devon in 2022…
+Get the wellies at the ready (because rain or shine, they’re a festival staple), here are some of the best festivals in Devon in 2024…

 Access: Park & Ride at the top of town